schuderer/mllaunchpad/docs/config.rst

           # ...

 The ``displayName``, ``type``, ``required``, ``example``, and ``minimum``/``maximum`` properties are used by ML Launchpad for validation and logging.
+The optional ``repeat`` property turns the parameter into an array if you need it to support multiple values (RAML 0.8 standard).
+As a half-baked implementation of RAML 1.0 arrays, you can alternatively specify the type with brackets (``number[]``, `string[]`` etc).
+Use ``enum`` to specify a list of allowed values (for categorical data).
-Others are ignored.
+Other RAML properties are ignored.

 Your model's :meth:`~mllaunchpad.ModelInterface.predict` method will get passed an ``args_dict`` with a key for each query parameter, by which you can access the values.